Green Janitorial Services

 For instance, it can and does include:

-● Selecting environmentally preferable cleaning and maintenance chemicals, janitorial paper items, and tools and equipment
+● Selecting environmentally preferable cleaning and maintenance chemicals, janitorial paper items, tools, and equipment.

-● Understanding how these products are used to reduce their impact on custodial workers, building occupants, and the environment
+● Understanding how these products are used to reduce their impact on janitorial workers, building occupants, and the environment.

 Today, many facilities have implemented a Green Cleaning program.
 They have found the following: